qtile/qtile/docs/manual/contributing.rst

 * The ``master`` branch is our current release
 * The ``develop`` branch is what all pull requests should be based against
-* Feature branches, generally named ``feature/branch-name``, are where new features, both major and minor, should be developed.
+* Feature branches are where new features, both major and minor, should be developed.

 .. seqdiag:: /_static/diagrams/git-branching-strategy.diag